gephi/gephi-plugins/README.md

 ## Support

-If you have a problem, want to add some new features to the plugin or you want to know more about Gephi you can use the documentation in the following link https://github.com/gephi/gephi-plugins/blob/master/README.md
+If you have a problem, want to add some new features to the plugin or you want to know more about Gephi you can use the documentation in the following link https://github.com/gephi/gephi-plugins/blob/master/README.md.
-For any other questions about the plugin you can contact f.w.takes@liacs.leidenuniv.nl
+For any other questions about the plugin you can contact f.w.takes@liacs.leidenuniv.nl.